teraspora/arith/README.md

 The app will use the native random function to generate operands and operator to form a sum to be computed, e.g. ("28 x 13 = ? ")

-We define a range for the operands (2 to n), initially fixed, later user-set.
+We define a range for the operands (2 to n), fixed at present to (2, 100).

 We use an <input> element on the page for the user to type in their answer.
 They will then be congratulated or commiserated with and subsequently will proceed to attempting to answer the next randomly-generated arithmetic problem.
 Their score and relative standing will be updated.

-## Testing

-Once the basic framework is set up, a TDD approach will be adopted.

-Tests will be created to check the logic regarding validation of user input, checking arithmetic operations and maintaining and updating user data.

-The simple interface will lend itself to responsive design, so the application will be usable on mobile without difficulty.
-I note, though, that the more features I introduce, the more danger of the UI becoming cluttered.

-Manual tests on different devices will also be necessary.

-## Design & Development
+## Design, Development & Testing

 - First, I conceived the basic idea of randomly generated arithmetical problems as seeming to fulfil the project requirements.